Big Batch: An Irishman’s Wife’s Slow-Cooked Irish Stew

 Have leftovers and want to rehash them for another night’s dinner?

-To mix things up, try popping any leftover stew into a pie dish and top with a layer of puff pastry or mashed potato.
+To mix things up, try popping any leftover Irish stew into a pie dish and top with a layer of puff pastry or mashed potato.
 Bake and serve with steamed vegetables.
 In Winter, it also makes a cracking soup.
 It’s pure comfort food.
 Just increase the amount of stock in the recipe and you’ll have a hearty homemade lunch for days.
 Heaven on a cold day.

 Can I freeze it for another time?

 A big YES!!!
-This slow cooked Irish stew freezes perfectly and tastes just as good as a just-out-of-the-oven stew.
+This slow-cooked Irish stew freezes perfectly and tastes just as good as a just-out-of-the-oven stew.
 I portion them into meals for 3 (our family size) and pop them in an airtight container, then into the freezer when completely cool.
-It’s also a good idea to make a few lunch size portions for a ready-made weekday work lunch!
+It’s also a good idea to make a few lunch-size portions for a ready-made weekday work lunch!
 It’s an easy one to reheat on those cold days when you just don’t feel like cooking.

 Love slow-cooking?
 Here are a few more of my slow-cooked recipes…